Kong/konnect-quickstart/install/kic-install/README.md

 ![RTG Config](images/2-rtg-config.png)

 5. Select `Generate Script`
-6. Follow the instructions as outputted by the `Generate Script` option.
+6. Follow the instructions provided by the `Generate Script` option.
 7. Run the following command `kubectl get po,svc -n kong` to see if everything is up and running:

 ```